Pathways & Perspectives

 SVP, Information Security, Jefferies

-Sign up for a 1–3 PM slot
+Sign up for a slot between 1–3 PM

 Daniel is an SVP at global investment banking and capital markets firm Jefferies, where he leads the firm’s cloud and application security initiatives, DevOps/DevEx, and advises on AI-related projects and strategy.
 With a proven track record of building security programs from the ground up, Daniel has been instrumental in shaping security practices at hypergrowth startups and established firms alike.
 Known for his hands-on technical expertise and strategic leadership, Daniel specializes in implementing security-by-design principles across technology and infrastructure practices.